grapa-dev/grapa/README.md

 ### $ARRAY
 Same as $LIST, but without the entry labels.

-Supports an offset search if the contents of the array are $ID or $STR values.
+Supports an offset search if the contents of the array are $ID or $STR or $ARRAY values.
 ```
 > months = [JAN,FEB,MAR,APR,MAY,JUN,JUL,AUG,SEP,OCT,NOV,DEC];
 > @months[MAR];